dipakpatil5050/Bluetooth-Chat-App/README.md

-Don't Forget to Dounload zip file where you will get Source code
+Don't Forget to Download zip file where you will get Source code.